MathematicFirmsofMemphis/RTSCOM-Framework/README.md

 # RTSCOM-Framework
-A working command prompt for a real world rts bot for intergalactic space corporate activity! that only can activate and needs a camera/sensors to use commands more commands, and pathfinding commands, each command responds using this command
+A working command prompt for a real world rts bot for intergalactic space corporate activity! more commands, and more pathfinding commands, each command responds using this command

  Just Run the file from a server of human operated robot users connected to a transceiver base station and space antenna !